openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 .. note::

-   The user and group operations added using the :ref:`extrausers <ref-classes-extrausers>` class are not tied to a specific recipe outside of the recipe for the image.
+   The user and group operations added using the :ref:`ref-classes-extrausers` class are not tied to a specific recipe outside of the recipe for the image.
 Thus, the operations can be performed across the image as a whole.
-Use the
-   :ref:`useradd <ref-classes-useradd>`
-   class to add user and group configuration to a specific recipe.
+Use the :ref:`ref-classes-useradd` class to add user and group configuration to a specific recipe.

 Here is an example that uses this class in an image recipe::